ironfox-oss/IronFox/docs/FAQ.md

 **At the cost of privacy**, you can change this by navigating to `Settings` -> `IronFox` -> `IronFox settings` -> `Preferred website appearance`, and selecting `Dark` or `Follow browser theme`.

 **NOTE**: The **[Dark Reader](https://addons.mozilla.org/addon/darkreader/)** add-on is known to cause severe performance issues on hardened Firefox-based browsers/configurations.
 Installing Dark Reader also poses privacy and security concerns, as detailed above.
-Dark Reader should be **AVOIDED** if possible, in favor of the `Preferred website appearance` setting.
+Dark Reader should be **AVOIDED** if possible, in favor of the `Preferred website appearance` setting if necessary.

-## Why do websites display the incorrect timezone?

-By default, to protect against fingerprinting, IronFox spoofs the system's timezone to `UTC-0`.

-**At the cost of privacy**, you can disable this protection globally by setting the value of `privacy.fingerprintingProtection.overrides` in your [`about:config`](about:config) to `-JSDateTimeUTC`.
-You can also disable this protection on a per-site basis by setting the value of `privacy.fingerprintingProtection.granularOverrides` in your [`about:config`](about:config) to `[{"firstPartyDomain":"example.com","overrides":"-JSDateTimeUTC"}]`, replacing `example.com` with the base domain of the website you'd like to disable timezone spoofing for.

-**Please [file an issue](https://codeberg.org/celenity/Phoenix/issues/new?template=.github%2fISSUE_TEMPLATE%2fweb-compat.yml) for websites impacted by this, so that we can track/document the issue, and potentially add the site to [our list](https://gitlab.com/ironfox-oss/IronFox/-/blob/dev/patches/gecko-overlay/services/settings/dumps/main/ironfox-fingerprinting-protection-overrides.json) of default overrides**.

 ## Why are websites always displayed in English?